Tweaky1/docs-site/_posts/2024-11-13-modded-valheim-linux-server.md

 * Open ports `2456-2458` on your servers firewall (if the firewall is enabled)
 * Port forward those same ports through your gateway/router to your server
 * Give the public Ip assigned to your machine (if hosted in the cloud) or the public Ip of your home networks gateway (if hosted locally) to players
-* Enter that Ip address into the correct field on Valhiem and you are all set!
+* Enter that Ip address into the correct field on Valheim and you are all set!

 ### Updating the Game Server